Monkestation/monke-wiki/jobs/engineering/atmospheric-technician.md

 - The Fire Axe Cabinet can be opened with a multitool.
 - You can disable fire alarms by multitooling them.
 - You can trigger fire alarms by shooting them with a projectile or hitting them with anything.

+# Oxygen is Overrated

+Traitor atmos techs have the potential to become one of the most devastating forces on station.
+If you know what you're doing, you can pretty much flood the station with whatever harmful gas you want.
+If you do, remember to take measures against the AI messing with your work, and always keep your internals on.
+This means either subverting the AI or cutting its access.
+If you're feeling particularly daring, you can unwrench the pipes and rearrange them, ensuring the AI cannot fix it.
+Bolt the doors, or set the room on fire to prevent humans from fixing it too.
+Depending on how bad it's going to be, you might want to procure a space suit to escape the hell you've created.

+Your powers aren't just limited to grand sabotage of the station's life support and air.
+Using gas synthesis, the Hyper-torus Fusion Reactor and the Crystallizer you can make some pretty nifty gasses and items from said gas!
+Super flammable gas, stun immunity stimulant gasses, healing gas, crystallized N2O gas grenades, Elder Atmosian armor and many more things.
+Sure, it'll take forever to make any of this stuff compared to just flooding a place with deadly gas, but the cool and style factor by knowing how to make these things will grant you respect even amongst your enemies.

+## Tips for Traitoring

+- Again, ninety-plus percent of people don't know jack shit about Atmospherics.
+- There are some people that know about atmospherics, you can ask the Chief Engineer or certain atmospheric technicians.
+- The incinerator can easily be used to create canisters of pure death.
+- Plasma + N2O is extremely deadly if you can get someone to use it as internals/force them to use it.
+They won't even be able to scream.
+- Wielded fire-axes break grilles and reinforced windows.
+In one shot.
+And open unpowered doors and kill people fairly reliably.
+- You can change sensor settings on air alarms so it doesn't cause an alarm by setting the value to 1, which turns that sensor off.
+Do it for all sensors and you can get rid of pesky alarms that are pretty much already fixed, or hide atmos fuckery.
+- Make Tier 2 Burn mix canisters with heating 15% plasma, 85% oxygen in a tier 2 canister, wait until it's ready then drag it somewhere and crack it open at max before running, it will cause a hellacious plasma fire that will mass-melt the floor and people into space.
+- flood the station with harmful gasses by putting the "plasma to pure" pipe at max, "Grey pure to mix" at max, "plasma mixture node 2" to 100%, "Pure to Mix" at max, "Mix to Distro" at max.
+For a fine touch, turn on "Mix to engine", set it to max if you feel generous with plasma. then you set all the fire alarm hazard thresholds for plasma at -1.00 and set the thing to draught to flood, repeat for every fire alarm.
+- You can make a powerful single-tank bomb assembly gas mix by pumping in 2553kPa of plasma heated to 698.15 Kelvin into an empty handheld oxygen tank (not the small emergency ones).

 # The Duke Themselves
 <iframe src="https://player.twitch.tv/?channel=thedukeofook&parent=wiki.monkestation.com" frameborder="0" allowfullscreen="true" scrolling="no" height="378" width="620"></iframe>